Graph selection with GGMselect: Numerical study

-Our procedure depends on two tuning parameters: $K$ occurring in the penalty function (see Equation~\ref{definition_penalite}) and $D$ the maximum degree of the graph.
+Our procedure depends on two parameters: $K$ occurring in the penalty function (see Equation~\ref{definition_penalite}) and $D$ the maximum degree of the graph.
 We choose $K=2.5$ in all simulation experiments.
-In practice, we would like to choose $D$ as large as possible, and this can be done for all methods except {\tt QE} where the complexity of the algorithm increases exponentially with $D$.
+In practice, we want to choose $D$ as large as possible.
+From theoretical results in Section~\ref{section_theorique} and in~\cite{Vminimax}, we know that we can take $D$ as large as $\lfloor n/(2\log(p))\rfloor$, and that it is nearly impossible to perform estimation of a graph when the maximal degree is larger than $n/(2\log(p))$.
+We then set $D=\lfloor n/(2\log(p))\rfloor$ except for ${\QE}$ whose algorithmic complexity increases exponentially with $D$.

-All these methods are implemented in R-2.7.2 in the package {\tt GGMselect} available on request.
+All these methods are implemented in R-2.7.2 in the package {\tt GGMselect}.